micahblu/rsvp-me/readme.txt

 == Changelog ==

+09-14-2013
+ 1. Updated the widget core to extend Wordpress's Widget class
+ 2. Now allows a user defined title for the event calendar widget
+ 3. Fixed a jquery dependancy bug caused by themes which place jquery in the footer

 12-30-2010 updates by Micah Blu

   1. Made RSVP ME more widget friendly by encapsulating the widget in <li class="widget"> tags